cyschneck/centerline-width/README.md

 ### Return Width of River

-Return the width of the river at each (evenly spaced or smoothed) centerline coordinates as `(Longitude, Latitude) : width` in meters
+Return the width of the river at each (evenly spaced or smoothed) centerline coordinates as `(Longitude, Latitude) : width` in kilometers

 ```
 riverWidthFromCenterline(transect_span_distance=3,